ambrop72/badvpn/README.md

 ## Installation

-Packages are available for NixOS (badvpn), Gentoo Linux (net-misc/badvpn), Arch Linux (AUR package badvpn) and Ubuntu (see Installation).
+Packages are available for NixOS (badvpn), Gentoo Linux (net-misc/badvpn), Arch Linux (community/badvpn) and Ubuntu (see Installation).
 A Windows build is available too.
 If you want to build BadVPN from source, see INSTALL or INSTALL-WINDOWS.

 ## License